Jbleezy/BO1-Reimagined/README.md

 * Win the game the game by progressing through all the weapons
 * Weapon order: pistols, shotguns, smg's, assault rifles, lmg's, snipers, explosives, wonder weapons, ballistic knife
 * Zombies will drop a gun increment powerup after getting 10 kills with your current weapon
+* New powerup: upgrade weapon powerup (for 30 seconds get the upgraded version of any weapon you are currently on)
 * Only the player who killed the zombie can grab and see the gun increment powerup
 * Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time though)
 * Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time though)